The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

 \subsubsection{A gradient in excitation temperature}

 The overall curvature observed in rotation diagrams (Figure \ref{fig: rot_diagr_grid}) can be approximated by a series of slab models fitted to the different wavelengths covered by different instruments (i.e. different ranges of energy levels), as reported in Table \ref{tab: slab_results}.
-In the rotation diagram in Figure \ref{fig: concl_figure}, we show with small dots each model including all transitions between 2.5 and 33~$\mu$m, and then highlight with larger dots the stronger transitions that can be observed in the settings covered by each instrument (the color code follows that of Figure \ref{fig: rot_diagr_grid}).
+In the rotation diagram in Figure \ref{fig: concl_figure}, similarly to Figure \ref{fig: rot_diagr_models}, we show with small dots each model including all transitions between 2.5 and 33~$\mu$m, and then highlight with larger dots the stronger transitions that can be observed in the settings covered by each instrument (the color code follows that of Figure \ref{fig: rot_diagr_grid}).
 This way, it can be seen that while all models present a large spread of lines due to the moderately large column density (Section \ref{sec: rot_diagr_models}), each instrument ends up observing only a fraction of stronger lines close to the upper edge of the rotational diagram (as observed in Figure \ref{fig: rot_diagr_grid}).
-The only exception is the rotational lines at $>16$~$\mu$m, which can trace a larger part of the vertical spread in the rotation diagram thanks to the wider spectral coverage and higher sensitivity obtained from space.
+The rotational lines at $>16$~$\mu$m are an exception, by tracing a larger part of the vertical spread in the rotation diagram thanks to the wider spectral coverage and higher sensitivity obtained from space.

 The same slab models are illustrated in the lower part of Figure \ref{fig: concl_figure}, marking which spectral range each model is actually sensitive to due to the coverage of each instrument.
 For guidance, we report representative values for $T$, $N$, and $A$ for each model from the fits in Section \ref{sec: slab_fits}.
-The data demonstrate that no single slab model can reproduce the whole spectrum, an issue that was noticed early on from fits to the rotational lines in Spitzer spectra \citep{cn11,salyk11_spitz,liu19} and that this analysis extends to observations of ro-vibrational bands at $< 10$~$\mu$m for the first time.
+The data demonstrate that no single slab model can reproduce the whole spectrum, an issue that was noticed early on from fits to the rotational lines in Spitzer spectra \citep{cn11,salyk11_spitz,liu19} and that this analysis now extends to observations of ro-vibrational bands at $< 10$~$\mu$m.